Culture of Spain

 The culture of Spain is influenced by its Western origin, its interaction with other cultures in Europe, its historically Catholic religious tradition, and the varied national and regional identities within the country.
 It encompasses literature, music, visual arts, cuisine as well as contemporary customs, beliefs, institutions, and social norms.
-Beyond Spain, Spanish culture is a major component of most Latin American cultures and an important influence on Filipino culture.
+Beyond Spain, Spanish culture is considered the historical basis of Hispanic American culture and an important influence on Filipino culture.

 History

 The ancient peoples of Spain included Celts, Iberians, Celtiberians, Tartessians, Vascones, as well as Phoenician, Greek and Carthaginian colonies.
 From an early age, It was entirely conquered by Rome, becoming a province of the Roman Empire (Hispania).
 The ancient Romans left a lasting cultural, religious, political, legal and administrative legacy in Spanish history, being today the cultural basis of modern Spain.
 The subsequent course of Spanish history added new elements to the country's culture and traditions.

 The Visgoths established a united Hispania and kept the Latin and Christian legacy in Spain between the fall of the Roman Empire and the Early Middle Ages.
 Muslim influences played a significant role during the Early Middle Ages in the areas conquered by the Umayyads.
 However, these influences were not completely assimilated into the Spanish culture, leading to conflicts and ultimately to the Christian Reconquista ("Reconquest") that would largely shape the culture of the country.
 After the definitive defeat of the Muslims during the Reconquista in 1492, Spain became again an entirely unified Roman Catholic country.
 In addition, the nation's history and its Mediterranean and Atlantic environment have played a significant role in shaping its culture, and also in shaping other cultures, such as the culture of Latin America through the colonization of the Americas.

-As of 2024, around 85% of modern Spanish language vocabulary is derived from Latin, as happens in the other languages of Spain save Basque.
-Ancient Greek has also contributed substantially to Spanish vocabulary, especially through Latin, where it had a great impact.
-Spanish also features a sizeable vocabulary from Arabic and from other Romance languages, while the amount of influence from Basque and Celtic languages is controversial.
+As of 2024, around 85% of modern Spanish vocabulary is derived from Latin, as is also the case in the other languages of Spain, with the exception of Basque.
+Ancient Greek has also contributed substantially to Spanish vocabulary, especially through Latin.
+Spanish also features a sizeable vocabulary from medieval Arabic, from other Romance languages, and minor of influences from Basque and Celtic languages, among others.

 Spain has one of the highest number of UNESCO World Heritage Sites in the world.